MicrosoftDocs/cloud-adoption-framework/docs/get-started/team/cloud-operations.md

 ## What's next

 As adoption and operations scale, it's important to define and automate governance best practices that extend existing IT requirements.
-Forming a cloud center of excellence (CCoE) team is an important step to scaling cloud adoption, cloud operations, and cloud governance efforts.
+Forming a cloud center of excellence (CCoE) team is an important step toward scaling cloud adoption, cloud operations, and cloud governance efforts.

 Learn more about:

 - [Cloud center of excellence functions](../../organize/cloud-center-of-excellence.md)
 - [Organizational antipatterns: Silos and fiefdoms](../../organize/fiefdoms-silos.md)

-Learn to align responsibilities across teams by developing a cross-team matrix that identifies responsible, accountable, consulted, and informed (RACI) parties.
+Learn how to align responsibilities across teams by developing a cross-team matrix that identifies RACI parties.
 Download and modify the [RACI spreadsheet template](https://archcenter.blob.core.windows.net/cdn/fusion/management/raci-template.xlsx).